mxagar/machine_learning_ibm/04_Unsupervised_Learning/04_Unsupervised_Learning.md

 ![Dimensionality Reduction: Example](./pics/dimensionality_reduction_example_2.jpg)

+Note that applying PCA and truncating some of the components is like reducing the correlation between variables.

 ### 6.1 Principal Component Analysis (PCA)

-When we apply Principal Component Analysis (PCA), the axes/directions which account to the maximum variance in the feature space are discovered.
+When we apply Principal Component Analysis (PCA), **the axes/directions which account to the maximum variance in the feature space are discovered**.
 With them, we form a new base in which the data points can be expressed; since it is a base, all directions are perpendicular to each other.
 The number of directions is the same as the number of features.
+Also, note that **the features that form the directions of maximum variance are the ones with less correlation.**

 With each direction/axis, we get a length or magnitude scalar, which accounts for the amount of variance in that direction.
 The idea is to take only the directions with the highest lengths, ignoring the rest, i.e., we **truncate the decomposition**; that is effectively as